MatthewYacovone/LearnPython/README.md

 Hello,

-This repository will store small activities I complete as I learn how to code in Python.
+This repository will store activities I complete as I learn how to code in Python.

 Matthew Yacovone